DataResponsibly/RAI_Site.github.io/_pages/RAIforUkraine.md

     </div>
     <div class="col-sm-10 mt-3 mt-md-0">

-     <b>Applications are now open for the Fall 2025 Cohort! <a href="https://docs.google.com/forms/d/e/1FAIpQLSfz5Lj36d8V1kKFY8ZZLGzd_tAQi7k0ZBcrWujvLDyF4zi0mQ/viewform"> Apply Here</a> Deadline: August 25, 2025.</b> If selected, you’ll attend an Open House and be matched with a research project aligned with your interests.
+     <b>Applications are for the Fall 2025 cohort are now closed.
+Stay tuned for further updates!</b>
      </div>
   </div>
 </div>